 MP for North East Hertfordshire

-Chris Hinchliff is the Labour (Co-op) MP for North East Hertfordshire, elected in 2024.
+Chris Hinchliff is a Labour (Co-op) MP for North East Hertfordshire, first elected in 2024.
 He serves on the Environmental Audit Committee.
-The data does not include his prior career details, but it places him on the centre-left of the spectrum with strong party loyalty.
+The information provided does not include details of his career prior to entering Parliament.

 Generated 21 February 2026